 Can you still maintain a healthy lifestyle while living in a van?

 Of course!
 Living in a van still allows you to do anything you could do living in an apartment or house.
 The only problem is that some things take a little more time to accomplish.

 If you think about your kitchen setup before building the van you can pretty much have all the appliances of a regular kitchen that you frequently use, such as an oven, blender, stove, coffee maker, etc.

-With those gadgets available, there is no excuse that you can’t eat healthy.
-The addition of an outside table will greatly increase counter space, making ideal for those who love to cook their own meals.
+With those gadgets available, there is no excuse that you can’t eat healthily.
+The addition of an outside table will greatly increase counter space, making it ideal for those who love to cook their own meals.

 When you factor in the price of gas and other expenses, is it cheaper than renting?

 This particular question has a lot of variables that will vastly fluctuate one’s monthly spending.
 Are you planning to drive a lot, or do you like to stay in one place for longer periods?
 How big and heavy is your van?
 What fuel does it use?
 What kind of mileage does your van return?